Shaping the agenda for Conference 2022

 Results are in for Momentum’s Policy Primary

-The votes are in and we’re excited to share the results of our first every Policy Primary.
+The votes are in and we’re excited to share the results of our second Policy Primary.

-The eight winning motions are the basis of a transformative vision we will take to this year’s Labour Conference.
-Click below to view the winning motions.
+The five winning motions are the basis of a transformative vision we will take to this year’s Labour Conference.

-You can view the 33 motions that went to ballot here.
+You can view the 20 motions that went to ballots here.

 How it works

-Local Momentum groups, unaffiliated campaigning organisations, and affiliated organisations/trade unions can all submit policy motions to be part of the Primary.
+After a movement conversation, Local Momentum groups, unaffiliated campaigning organisations and affiliated organisations/trade unions submitted policy motions to be part of the Primary.

-After compositing and shortlisting, the resulting motions will move to a one-member-one-vote ballot, where every Momentum member will rank their favourites.
+Following compositing and shortlisting, the motions now move to a one-member-one-vote ballot, where every Momentum member will rank the motions they believe we should be pushing.

 If we’re going to change the Labour Party and the country, we need to make the big decisions about the future of our movement together.